 - the minimum block size is 0.25 hectares in any one year

 - the woodland must be within the pinewood zone.
-Select the FGS (2014-20) Eligibility/Scoring Criteria folder on the Forestry Commission Scotland Map Viewer page to see if you are eligible
+Select the Forestry Grant Scheme Target and Eligibility Areas folder on the Scottish Forestry Map Viewer page to see if you are eligible

 - your application must meet the species composition criteria in the table below